MyNameIsCarsten/beatstars-upload/README.md

 DEVICE_USERNAME="username"
 DEVICE_PASSWORD="password"
 ```
-Now, insert you beatstars username and password.
+Now, insert you Beatstars username and password.

 ## Beat path
 In "main.py" define where the script should look for the beat: